-These Canned Candied Jalapenos, often referred to as “cowboy candy,” are the sweet, spicy condiment you need in your life!
+These Canned Candied Jalapenos, often referred to as “cowboy candy,” are the sweet, spicy condiments you need in your life!
 They add a little kick to every dish and make everything, from burgers to potato salad, taste amazing.

 HELPFUL ITEMS FOR THIS RECIPE